sngrmvj/todo-auth/README.md

     - To store user creds
     - refresh tokens
     - blacklisted tokens
+    - User details are stored with roles.
+Admins can make users admins.
 - Need to implement
     - Automate the django migrations
     - Sending Email